coffee2code/custom-post-limits/readme.txt

 * Categories archives (the archive listings of posts for any category)
 * Categories archives non-first-page (when paging through categories archives listings, number of posts listed when not on the first page)
 * Category archive (the archive listings of posts for any specific category)
+* Custom post type archives (the archive listings of posts for any specific custom post type)
 * Custom taxonomy (the archive listings of posts for any specific custom taxonomy)
 * Day archives (the archive listings of posts for any day)
 * Day archives non-first-page (when paging through day archives listings, number of posts listed when not on the first page)